Nudity: Steam baths and spas

 Many cultures have a tradition going back to prehistory of communal use of hot water or steam/sweat baths which are usually nude, sometimes with mixed genders.

 The sauna is attended nude in its source country of Finland, where many families have one in their home, and is one of the defining characteristics of Finnish identity.
-For Finns, going to a sauna is a ritual with cultural meanings regrading cleanliness, connections to nature, and connection to other people without public roles or sexuality.
+For Finns, going to a sauna is a ritual with cultural meanings regarding cleanliness, connections to nature, and connection to other people without public roles or sexuality.
 Saunas have been adopted worldwide, first in Scandinavian and German-speaking countries of Europe, with the trend in some of these being to allow both genders to bathe together nude.
 For example, the Friedrichsbad in Baden-Baden has designated times when mixed nude bathing is permitted.
 The German sauna culture also became popular in neighbouring countries such as Switzerland, Belgium, the Netherlands and Luxembourg.
 In contrast to Scandinavia, public sauna facilities in these countries—while nude—do not usually segregate genders.

 The sauna came to the United States in the 19th century when Finns settled in western territories, building family saunas on their farms.
-When community saunas were built in the 20th century, they eventually include separate steam rooms for men and women.
+When community saunas were built in the 20th century, they eventually included separate steam rooms for men and women.

-In Japan, public baths (Sentō) were once common, but became less so with the addition of bathtubs in homes.
-Sentō were mixed gender (konyoku) until the arrival of Western influences, but became segregated by gender in cities.
-Nudity is required at Japanese hot spring resorts (Onsen).
-Some resorts continue to be mixed gender, but the number is declining as they cease to be supported by local communities.

-In Korea, bathhouses are known as Jjimjilbang.
-Such facilities may include mixed-sex sauna areas where clothing is worn, but bathing areas are gender segregated; nudity is required in those areas.
-Korean spas have opened in the United States, also gender separated except the bathing areas.
+Korean spas have opened in the United States, also gender separated in areas with nudity.
 In addition to the health benefits, a woman wrote in Psychology Today suggesting the social benefits for women and girls having real life experience of seeing the variety of real female bodies—even more naked than at a beach—as a counterbalance to the unrealistic nudity seen in popular media.